gyuho/learn/doc/distributed_systems_raft/README.md

 #### raft algorithm: old leader

 Old leader might not be dead when there is temporary network partition and they elect their own leader.
-When the old leader get reconnected, it will retry to commit log entries of its own. `term` is used to detect these stale leaders:
+When the old leader recovers, it will retry to commit log entries of its own. `term` is used to detect these stale leaders:

 - Every RPC contains the `term` of its sender.